goshevs/ifeats/README.md

 #### Drafts

-* diagnostic-tools.ado   : draft of programs to identify problems with data
+* diagnostic-tools.ado   : drafts of programs to identify problems in data
 * scale-preprocessing.ado: a draft scale item cleaning utility

-#### Testing script
+#### Examples/testing

 * examples.do                : file for testing with working examples